iterative/dvc.org/content/docs/dvclive/get-started.md

 run [DVC experiments](/doc/user-guide/experiment-management/) and enable new ways to compare and visualize our experiments.

-You can find below how an example `dvc.yaml` containing a single sage `train`, that runs the script from previous steps and tracks the [DVCLive outputs](/doc/dvclive/outputs) as `dvc metrics` and `dvc plots`:
+You can find below an example `dvc.yaml` containing a single stage `train`, that runs the script from previous steps and tracks the [DVCLive outputs](/doc/dvclive/outputs) as `dvc metrics` and `dvc plots`: